 Dark Sky On The Danish Island Anholt

-Anholt is the place in Denmark where you get closest to the darkness.
-Here, the eye is not disturbed by artificial light, and you can experience a starry sky just like in the old days.
+Anholt is the closest you can get to darkness in East Jutland.
+Here the eye is not disturbed by artificial light and you can experience a starry sky just like in the old days.
+Dark Sky at Anholt, far out in the Kattegat between Denmark and Sweden, is a unique experience.

-Here, the Milky Way is visible from horizon to horizon, you can see meteor showers, other galaxies, and get a clear sense that we live on a planet floating freely in the vast universe - the largest of all nature reserves.
-It is a nature reserve and a dark night sky that, due to increasing light pollution, is becoming less and less accessible.
+The Milky Way is clear from horizon to horizon, you can see meteor swarms, other galaxies and get a clear sense that we live on a free-floating planet in the vast universe, the largest of all nature reserves.
+A nature reserve and a dark night sky that, with increasing light pollution, is less and less accessible.

 Lying on your back in Anholt's unique desert on a starry night can give you an ancient and authentic experience that bridges the present and the earliest times when the starry sky was seen as the greatest wonder and mystery in the world.
 The starry sky has always been the starting point for great natural experiences, great debates, and the opportunity to feel infinitely small in something infinitely large.